Plan9-Archive/antshill/doc/livecd.md

 	man chess

 for usage instructions.
+Byouki-onna contributed "ehget", a directory-downloader script for ehentai.org.
 Another addition is spew's "aplay" and "volume" music tools located at games/aplay and games/volume.

 ### Who is this for?